Blog

-Holistic Healthcare for Children with Intellectual Disabilities – Special Emphasis on Immunity.
+Holistic Healthcare of Kids with intellectual Disabilities – Special focus on Immunity.
 By Dr. Nadeem Ghayas

 February 5, 2025

-2. There is considerable limitation in adaptive behavior in one or more of the following areas: conceptual understanding, social interaction, or practical skills which are necessary for functioning within the community (living, working, taking part in leisure activity).
+Adaptive behavior is significantly limited in one or more of the following areas: conceptual knowledge, social relationships, or practical abilities that are required to participate in the community (living, working, being included in leisure activity).

 Dietary and nutritional